Romani people in Romania: Language

-Status
+Status of language

-According to the official constitution of Romania, under law 57/2019, titl.
+According to the constitution of Romania, under law 57/2019, titl.
 III, art.
 94, alin.
 1, those communes in which any national (ethnic) minority of Romania, whose proportion of the commune's population is equal to or exceeds 20%, must provide services and inscriptions in that nation's language.
-However, in reality this is not necessarily the case.
+However this is not carried into practice.
 On the one hand, this law is respected in the cases of most national minorities (e.g.: Hungarian, German etc.).
 On the other hand, in communes where the ethnic Romani population (e.g.: Vâlcele, Ormeniş) clearly exceeds that threshold, no inscriptions nor services are available in the Romani language.
-Moreover, in the village of Crăciunești the population of whose native language is Romani form an absolute majority, and, still, none of the inscriptions are in Romani, only in the official language of the state, Romanian, and in another minority language, whose population also surpasses 20%, Hungarian.
+Moreover, in the village of Crăciunești the population of whose native language is Romani form an absolute majority, and, still, none of the inscriptions are in Romani, only in the official language of the state, Romanian, and in another minority language whose population also surpasses 20%, Hungarian.
 Furthermore, education is unavailable in all, except for one school in Timiș County.
 In the other schools, medium of instruction is Romanian, in some cases Hungarian.
-There are also a few schools, where they teach the language on afternoons.
+There are also a few schools, where they teach the language in the afternoons.
 However, it is still not used in other classes.

 Segregation

-In Romania there are a total number of 2,315 Roma segregations, most of them are located on the outskirts of cities, but they can be found in villages as well.
-It is typical for these segregations to have a Roma population of almost 100%.
-However, it can also be said that the living conditions in these areas are extremely poor.
-Most houses are unmaintained, a number of these do not even have any services, let alone permission for building, with 4,5 people per house on average, a number twice as high as the Romanian one.
-The vast majority of these segregations are dominantly Romanian-speaking, like the largest one of the segregations, with over 10.000 people living in it, according to unofficial estimates (located in Săcele).
-Only a minority of these districts being Hungarian and Roma speaking.
-The following spreadsheet contains information regarding the largest dominantly Hungarian speaking Romani segregations.
+In Romania there are 2,315 Roma segregated areas, most located on the outskirts of cities, but they can be found in villages as well.
+These segregated areas typically have a Roma population of almost 100%.
+The living conditions in these areas are extremely poor: most houses are unmaintained, a number do not even have any services, let alone building permits, with 4.5 people per house on average, a number twice as high as the Romanian one.
+The vast majority of these segregated areas are predominantly Romanian-speaking, such as the largest segregated area, in Săcele), with over 10,000 people living in it, according to unofficial estimates.
+Only a minority of these districts are Hungarian or Roma-speaking.
+The following spreadsheet contains information regarding the largest predominantly Hungarian-speaking Romani segregated areas.

-And the partially Hungarian speaking segregation districts:
+And the partially Hungarian-speaking segregated areas: